phrh/BackCLIP/README.md

 BackCLIP
 ========

 The PAR-CLIP protocol derives a transcriptome wide set of binding sites for RNA Binding Proteins.
 However,   non-specific RNA background remains.
 We propose a tool, BackCLIP, to identify the presence of common RNA background in a PAR-CLIP dataset.
+We built a common background set where each element has a score that reflects its presence in several PAR-CLIP datasets.
+We present a tool that uses this score to identify the amount of common backgrounds present in a PAR-CLIP dataset, and we provide the user the option to use or remove it.

 ----------------
 ### Content